tianchaijz/lua-expect/README.md

 lua-expect
 ====

-Lua Expect provides `Expect`(a tool for automating interactive applications) support for Lua.
+lua-expect provides `Expect`(a tool for automating interactive applications) support for Lua.